FlogFr/aRkadeFR.github.io/content/vim_first_steps_plugin.md

 Author: aRkadeFR
 Summary: First steps creating a vim plugin

-After couple of years on vim in a daily basis, I wanted to dig on the :help command in order to customize my vim.
+After couple of years on vim on a daily basis, I wanted to dig on the :help command in order to customize my vim.

     :help filetype
     :help script
     :help plugin

-After reading couples of help commands, I noticed that writting a plugin for vim is really easy and straightforward.
+After reading a couple of help commands, I noticed that writting a plugin for vim is really easy and straightforward.

 So I just dive into the code for an easy first plugin.
-Im typing all the command ":tabnew ~/.vim/snippets/<filetype>.vim" in order to customize my snippets, then when I come back to my first file, I call ":call ReloadAllSnippets()" to reload them.
+I'm typing all the command ":tabnew ~/.vim/snippets/<filetype>.vim" in order to customize my snippets, then when I come back to my first file, I call ":call ReloadAllSnippets()" to reload them.